Turkish State Railways: High-speed services

 On 13 March 2009, the first phase of the Ankara–Istanbul high-speed railway entered service between Ankara and Eskişehir.
 On 25 July 2014, the Ankara-Istanbul high-speed line services began to reach the Pendik railway station on the Asian side of Istanbul, and on 13 March 2019 the services began to reach the Halkalı railway station on the European side of Istanbul, passing through the Marmaray railway tunnel under the Bosphorus strait.
 There were initially 6 daily departures in both directions.
-The high-speed line between Ankara and Istanbul has reduced the overland travel time to 3 and a half hours, compared to 5 hours by car.

 On 23 August 2011, the YHT service on the Ankara–Konya high-speed railway was inaugurated.
-The Konya-Ankara line was later connected with the İstanbul-Ankara line at the Polatlı district of Ankara Province on 23 March 2013, essentially bypassing the city of Ankara and shortening the distance between İstanbul to Konya to 5 hours.
-Most recently on 8 January 2022, the Konya line was extended into another provincial capital Karaman.
+The Konya-Ankara line was later connected with the Istanbul–Ankara line at the Polatlı district of Ankara Province on 23 March 2013, essentially bypassing the city of Ankara and shortening the distance from Istanbul to Konya to 5 hours.
+Most recently on 8 January 2022, the Konya line was extended into another provincial capital, Karaman.

 High-speed rail in Turkey is still developing, with new lines currently under construction or in the planning phase.
 By 2023, the Ministry of Transport and Infrastructure expects Turkey's high-speed rail system to increase to 10,000 kilometers.

 Mainline services

 Mainline service (Anahat) is the railway's main service.
-In 2010 mainline services made up for 24% of the railways passenger traffic.
+In 2010 mainline services made up for 24% of the railway's passenger traffic.
 Mainline service includes 2 types of trains: Express and Blue Train.

-Express service is between major cities and are fast, comfortable and equipped with modern air conditioned TVS2000 railcars and only stop at important stations.
+Express service is between major cities and are fast, comfortable and equipped with modern air-conditioned TVS2000 railcars and only stop at important stations.
 Express trains have an average operating speed of 100 km/h to 120 km/h.
 Express service has both day (e.g. İzmir-Bandırma) and overnight trains between major cities far apart (e.g. Ankara-Kars).
-These trains have coaches, a dining car and a sleeping car or a couchette car or sometimes both.
+These trains have coaches, a dining car and a sleeping car or a couchette car, or sometimes both.

 The TVS2000 railcars used on mainline service are the most comfortable cars in TCDD's entire fleet.
-TVS2000 railcars may also be used on International services because international services are considered mainline services within Turkey.
+TVS2000 railcars may also be used on international services because international services are considered mainline services within Turkey.